-Acropolis Museum This relatively new space houses Greece's antiquities.
-Designed by Bernard Tschumi, the museum features an internal glass cella (inner room) mirroring the Parthenon with the same number of columns (clad in steel) and a glass floor overlooking excavated ruins in situ.
+Acropolis Museum Designed by Bernard Tschumi and opened in 2009, the museum features an internal glass cella (inner room) mirroring the Parthenon with the same number of columns (clad in steel) and a glass floor overlooking excavated ruins in situ.

-Stavros Niarchos Foundation Cultural Center (SNFCC) The Pritzker Prize–winning architect Renzo Piano designed the SNFCC, which opened in 2016.
-A multifunctional arts and entertainment venue, it houses the National Library of Greece and the National Opera amid natural surroundings that link the centre's park (at the old horse-racing tracks in Faliro) with the sea.
+Stavros Niarchos Foundation Cultural Center Pritzker Prize–winning architect Renzo Piano designed the SNFCC, which opened in 2016.
+A multifunctional arts and entertainment venue, it houses the National Library of Greece and the National Opera amid a beautiful and sustainably designed park with both city and sea views.